Donna Shillington

 About

-Dr. Donna J. Shillington is a Professor in the School of Earth and Sustainability at Northern Arizona University, where she has been a faculty member since 2019.
-She maintains dual appointments as an Adjunct Senior Research Scientist at Columbia University’s Lamont-Doherty Earth Observatory, where she spent over a decade advancing marine geophysical research.
+Dr. Donna J. Shillington is a Professor in the School of Earth and Sustainability at Northern Arizona University, where she has been a faculty member since 2020.
+Her research focuses on deformation, magmatism and sedimentation at plate tectonic boundaries and in other interesting geological settings, which I study using active-source seismology together with other geophysical and geological approaches.

 Research Interests